DNWMNCR/JavaForSmallTeams/tests/400_pick_examples_carefully.md

 The zero, one many rule defines the minimum number of cases you can hope to consider.
 To properly describe your code's behavior will likely require many more.

-When test driving it is usually easiest to start with the *zero* test case.
+When test driving, it is usually easiest to start with the *zero* test case.

 ### Test One Thing at a Time